 7. Schedule slippage

-Means that the project will certainly finish late, resulting in additional costs to the contractors and the client.
+This means that the project will certainly finish late, resulting in additional costs to the contractors and the client.
 There are many reasons for schedule slippage, including; poor management, insufficient resources, low productivities, substandard quality, inadequate planning as well as late information and late access to the work areas.
 It is critical to understand the reasons for schedule slippage and to act immediately to rectify this slippage.

-8. Large number of variation claims
+8. A large number of variation claims

 Usually costs clients and, in many cases, contractors money.
 They often result in project delays.
 Variation claims usually indicate that the project wasn’t scoped properly when it was priced.
 But it also could be due to poor management and coordination of the project.
 In some cases, numerous claims which have little basis could be an indication the contractor is losing money and is desperate to try and recoup some of the losses.